JimBratsos/robofriends/README.md

 ## Description

-A fun app built using HTML5, CSS, JS and React.
+A fun website built using HTML5, CSS, JS and React.
 It grabs the contact info from a page online, and using random texts, generates a contact list of different unique robots.
 Using React, the whole front-end was build, and a search bar that pops up the robot the user searches by name/surname.
 Fully responsive.

 ## Scripting instructions